 RECESS & PLAYGROUND

 Each grade goes outside for recess multiple times a day, in all types of weather.
 Please assist your child in making sure they are dressed appropriately.
 Students may bring their own playground equipment from home, clearly labeled with their name.
 No students are allowed to exclude other students from play for any reason.
 Playground activities during the school day should be a time to encourage safety, social skills, learning, teamwork, fair play, and cooperation between all levels of skill.

 Our District’s behavior and discipline plan focuses on positive reinforcement, relationship building, and restorative justice.
 At Pinedale, “Panther Pride” encourages us to be respectful, responsible, and safe.
 Social-emotional and life skills are taught through self-management and independence, communication, empathy, and personal progress.

 Note the District policy regarding cell phones, smart watches, tablets, etc. All personal devices must remain turned off and out of sight during school hours.
 Your help in following this policy is greatly appreciated.

 All coats, hats, gloves, masks, and other personal items should be clearly labeled with your child’s name.
 Lost & Found items are located near the front office.
 Unclaimed items will be removed and donated regularly.

 Your child’s teacher is your first stop with any questions or concerns, either in person, via email or phone call, or through Class Dojo.
 You may also email our principal, Mr. Chip Franke, at email@example.com or call the Pinedale office at 605-394-1805.

-Open, honest communication and a dedication to education is a key to your child’s success!
+Thank you for taking time to familiarize yourself with our school routines!
+Don’t forget that open, honest communication and a dedication to education is a key to your child’s success!